autonomoussoftware/documentation/metronome-faq.md

 Metronome will be initially issued on Ethereum with Ethereum Classic, Rootstock, and Qtum support expected to follow.
 As the community continues developing MTN, it may be compatible with even more blockchains.

-### Has the smart contract that collects ETH been professionally audited for security issues
+### Has the smart contract that collects ETH been professionally audited for security issues?

 The smart contract has been audited by three independent consultants: Zeppelin Solutions, Martin Swende, and Gustav Simonsson.